enepomnyaschih/jwidget/doc/jwidget/DomUtils.md

     addClass(el: HTMLElement, cls: string)

-Add the specified CSS class name to element unless it already contains it.
+Adds the specified CSS class name to element unless it already contains it.

 ### parseHtml